sfjohnson/studio-brightness/readme.md

 Alternatively, CMake works with compilers including Visual Studio, Intel oneAPI, MinGW GCC, Clang, and more.
 The popup windows that appear on errors are disabled in Release builds.
-To enable them, set CMAKE_BUILD_TYPE=Debug in the CMake command line or in the CMake GUI.
+To enable them, build in Debug mode.

 Release build: